-- Hosting Limitations – Your website could be the most beautiful and easy to navigate site online today, but there are other factors to making the site function properly.
-If you're not relying on the hosting provider to manage their DIY Builders for you, then you're going to need to shop around to find a hosting company to suit your website designing needs.
+- Hosting Limitations – Your website could be the most beautiful and easy-to-navigate site online today, but there are other factors to making the site function properly.
+If you’re not relying on the hosting provider to manage their DIY Builders for you, then you’re going to need to shop around to find a hosting company to suit your website design needs.
 Do you want a website with a thousand subscription forum pages and a million fans signing in daily?
-Then that means you can't just choose a run of the mill shared hosting provider.
-Things like Dedicated Hosting and VPS are going to be terms you'll need to be at least aware of as your website grows, so you don't outgrow your service provider.
+Then that means you can’t just choose a run-of-the-mill shared hosting provider.
+Things like Dedicated Hosting and VPS are going to be terms you’ll need to be at least aware of as your website grows, so you don’t outgrow your service provider.

 - Some Skill Required – Not everything is going to be easy, and while you may learn from watching tutorial videos, not all of the answers are there.
-Have a website you built from scratch, and you can't connect to a database?
-Your website crashed and threw an error message?
-Can't quite get your website mobile responsiveness to work?
-These are all things that could be a troubleshooting nightmare if you don't have the necessary skill to overcome the issues you may encounter while you're starting up.
+Have a website you built from scratch, and you can’t connect to a database?
+Did your website crash and throw an error message?
+Can’t quite get your website mobile responsiveness to work?
+These are all things that could be a troubleshooting nightmare if you don’t have the necessary skills to overcome the issues you may encounter while you’re starting up.

 - Too Much of a Good Thing – It had to be said.
 With so many choices, you may find yourself in a tough spot trying to find the perfect software, template, plugin, hosting provider, SSL provider, or even a developer or webmaster to manage your website with you.
 As a novice trying their hand at web development, it can quickly become overwhelming without proper support.

-- Can you invest time in its planning?
+- Can you invest time in its planning and contribution?

 - How many pages will your website need to be?